SagarMomin/Ocaml-On-Pixelbook/README.md

 # Ocaml-On-Pixelbook
-Run OCaml on a pixel book.
+Run OCaml on a Google Pixelbook's Debian VM (Crostini).
 This probably works on Vanilla Ubuntu as well

 # Pre Install Chromebook Stuff
-Install termux and configure
 Check to make sure back button is working in chrome
 Remap keys
 * Caps -> Control